Creating a new Third-Party Integration

 and getFactNames

-methods implemented, we can now see the service details fact
+methods implemented, we'll be able to see the service

 :